ballerina-platform/ballerina-dev-website/swan-lake/learn/coding-conventions.md

 ## Line Breaks

 * Have only one statement in a line.
-* When splitting lines, which contains operator(s), split them right before an operator.
+* When splitting lines, which contain operator(s), split them right before an operator.

 **Example,**